MileHacker Logo

 • Travel Insurance: Physical and digital policy details, emergency contacts.

-• International Driving Permit: When operating a vehicle, with national driver's license.
+• International Driving Permit: If behind the wheel, with national driver's license.

-• Vaccination Records: Yellow Fever certificate (yellow book) is required for entry.
+• Vaccination Records: Yellow Fever certificate (yellow book) is needed for entry.

-• Prescription Meds: Sufficient supply, copy of prescription or doctor'a doctor's note for controlled medication.
+• Prescription Meds: Sufficient supply, copy of prescription or doctor's note for controlled substances.

 • Reservations: Printed and digital copies for flights, accommodations, tours.